dothq/browser/README.md

 * **Dot Overlay** - A neet little overlay, which has bookmarks, a search box, downloads and more.
 * **Tab Groups** - Organize your tabs in a breeze.

+## Build Information

+Please head over to our Wiki page for build instructions if you are planning to hack Dot.

 ## Support